Bit by a Dead Bee: Production

 The episode was written by Peter Gould and directed by Terry McDonough.
 It aired on AMC in the United States and Canada on March 22, 2009.

 Critical reception

-The episode received very positive reviews from critics.
 Donna Bowman, writing for The A.V.
 Club, gave it an A rating.
 Seth Amitin, writing for IGN, praised that the episode emphasized the "psychological impact that everything Pinkman and Walt have been through, for them, for their families".
-He gave the episode a 9.8/10.
+He gave the episode a 9.7/10.

-In 2019 The Ringer ranked "Bit by a Dead Bee" 40th out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Bit by a Dead Bee" 40th out of the 62 total Breaking Bad episodes.